au-ts/cogent/cogent/INSTALL.md

 * To configure, edit [config.mk](../config.mk).
 The default values should work for most people.
 * Copy the config file of the GHC version you want to use from [misc/cabal.config.d](./misc/cabal.config.d/) into this folder, and then rename to `./cabal.config`.
+* Change the flags for building Cogent in that file.
 * Run `make` or `make dev`.
 The latter builds Cogent instead of installing it, which is suitable for developers.